Director: Jordan Peele

 Not long since the death of her mother, Adelaide (Nyong’o) along with her husband Gabe (Duke) and two children head to the families beach house for a summer break, unfortunately for them the holiday has to be cut short when following a day at the beach a strange group of people who look exactly the family appears on the driveway and starts to wreak havoc on the lives.

 Unlike his first film Peele stated that Us was going to be pretty much a straight-up horror film and from the very first scene in the film you can tell that it’s not going to be one that’s filled with cliché jump scares, instead Peele has gone down the route of making a film that likes to builds up the tension, not only this but one containing the perfect amount character development, comedic relief and just enough realism.

-Another of the films strengths is the strong acting throughout, especially from Nyong’o, whose challenged with pushing the film along whilst the rest of the family are given less screen time and although they play their parts well they are pretty much supporting roles, this however doesn’t prevent you from actually caring about that happens to them.
+Another of the strengths of the film is the strong acting throughout, especially from Nyong’o, whose challenged with pushing the film along whilst the rest of the family are given less screen time and although they play their parts well they are pretty much-supporting roles, this, however, doesn’t prevent you from actually caring about what happens to them.